ritik0027/My-Blogs/README.md

-# Welcome to MyBlog App 📝
+# Welcome to My Blogs App 📝

-MyBlog App is a modern blogging platform built with ReactJS and Tailwind CSS, powered by Appwrite as a backend service for authentication, database, and storage.
+My Blogs App is a modern blogging platform built with ReactJS and Tailwind CSS, powered by Appwrite as a backend service for authentication, database, and storage.
 Users can sign up or log in using their email ID and password, create posts, view all posts, and enjoy a real-time editor powered by TinyMCE.

 ## Features